EthanHolleman/snakeFeet/notes/questions.md

     mapping to.
 For simulated reads just generating a dummy gene that spans the length of the chromosome.
 - What is `-l` (label) used for?
+  - So it turns out the label is actually very important in this pipeline even though this is not documented in the README.
+After getting errors when running `footPeak.pl` I started digging through the code and found this line
+    ```
+    	if (not defined $label or (defined $label and $label !~ /PCB/i)) {
+		die "Please make sure your output folder (-o) contain PCB(number) e.g. PCB12: 180202_PCB12_footpeak_output (no space/dash between PCB and number)\n\n";
+	}
+    ```
+    This if statement was not invoked even though my filepaths did not include the label and did include dashes.
+Will have to go back and update labels and such in order to be up to this requirement.
+The label itself must have the format `PCB\d+`.

 ### Errors